JohnElysian/evejs/README.md

 [![Setup](https://img.shields.io/badge/Setup-One--Click-success)](#quick-start)
 [![Discord](https://img.shields.io/badge/Discord-Join%20the%20community-5865F2?logo=discord&logoColor=white)](https://discord.gg/KMuJrMDEBa)

-Note: This GitHub is V9 of Eve.JS. i'm proud of it.
+Note: This GitHub is V9 of Eve.JS.

 A hero/lovely guy named Farmer has started updating eve.js, presently at V12, You can find these on discord!

+i repeat: join discord. get the updates. this repo is ancient.

 this repo wont be updated -- or supported!
 However, it is working for what it is!